Preempting

 A. If you are balanced or have a fit, bid 2NT to ask partner about her hand.

-1. weak two-bidder repeats her suit with 6 to a bad 8 (and you pass)
+1. Weak two-bidder repeats her suit with 6 to a bad 8 (and you pass)

 2. With a good 8 – 10, weak two bidder:

 a) bids another suit that has an A or K (stopper for NT).
-Now responder decides whether to play 4 of her suit (often sa f est) or 3NT
+Now responder decides whether to play 4 of her suit (often safest) or 3NT b) bids 3NT with a solid suit c) with neither of the above but a good 8+, she bids game in her suit.

 B. If you have a long suit of your own and think game is possible, bid your suit, this is forcing for one round and partner will use common sense to respond, raising whenever possible.